-We believe that every child deserves the best possible start to school and strive to give all our children the individual support that enables them to fulfil their potential.
-In Reception, there is an awareness of preparing children for expectations of their future school life.
-We aim to ensure that all of our pupils learn and develop well and are kept healthy and safe.
 Reception is a vital time in which our children settle into school and are supported to become happy, confident, independent learners.
-We promote teaching and learning to ensure children’s ‘school readiness’ and provide children with the broad range of knowledge and skills that enables them to make good future progress, as citizens of our school and members of our Christian community.
+We promote teaching and learning to ensure children’s ‘school readiness’ and provide children with the broad range of knowledge and skills that enables them to make good future progress.

-The four Specific Areas, through which the four prime areas are strengthened and applied are:
+The four Specific Areas, through which the three prime areas are strengthened and applied are:

-Your child will have a yellow reading contact book, which needs to be in their book bag daily.
+Your child will have a yellow reading/contact book, which needs to be in their book bag daily.
 Primarily this book is to record your child's reading progress, but you may include notes about who your child will be going home with or any concerns you may have.
-Books are changed on Mondays and Thursdays.
+Books are changed twice a week.

-Every Friday we will send home the sounds we have been learning throughout the week.
+Every Friday we will send home the sounds we have been learning in Phonics throughout the week.
 This is a great opportunity for your child to practise recognising, reading and writing the sounds using our cursive handwriting script.
-You can even play word building games or Eye-Spy to encourage your child to apply their skills.
+You can even play word building games or “I Spy” to encourage your child to apply their skills.